outscale/cluster-api-provider-outscale/docs/deploy.md

 ## Create your cluster

 This step will create your infrastructure cluster.
 It create vpc, net, sg, routetables, eip, nat.
 You can change parameter from cluster-template.yaml if you need:
 ```
 kubectl apply -f example/cluster-template.yaml
 ```

-## CleanUp
+# CleanUp

 ##  Delete cluster

-You can delete your cluster cluster
+You can delete your cluster cluster with:
 ```
 kubectl delete -f example/cluster-template.yaml
 ```

-## Delète Outscale controller manager
+## Delete Cluster API Outscale controller manager

-You will delete the outscale controller manager
+You can delete the Cluster Api Outscale controller manager with:
 ```
 IMG=my-registry/controller:my-tag make undeploy
 ```